What is sleep?

 Each phase is important to ensure that the mind and body are completely rested.
 Certain phases are needed to help you feel rested and energetic the next day, while other phases help you learn information and form memories.1, 2

 Inadequate sleep contributes, in the short term, to problems with learning and processing information, and it can have a harmful effect on long-term health and well-being.
-According to the Centers for Disease Control and Prevention, more than 25% of U.S. adults believe they get insufficient sleep at least 15 of every 30 days.3
+According to the Centers for Disease Control and Prevention, many U.S. adults report that they don’t get the recommended number of hours of sleep each night.3

 Sleep affects performance on daily tasks, mood, and health in the following ways:

 - Performance.
 Cutting back on sleep by as little as 1 hour can make it difficult to focus the next day and can slow your response time.
 Insufficient sleep can also make you more likely to take risks and make bad decisions, according to the National Heart, Lung, and Blood Institute (NHLBI).1

 - Mood.
 Sleep affects your mood.
 Insufficient sleep can cause irritability that can lead to trouble with relationships, particularly for children and teens.
 Also, people who don't get enough sleep are more likely to become depressed, according to the NHLBI.1